jollyblume/MarkingStore/README.md

 ### A word about workflows and state machines
 I've seen a lot of workflow systems try to implement a state machine as if it were a counterpart of the marking store.
 This concept will break the design of any workflow system, because the idea of state in a workflow is misunderstood.

 By definition and design, the state of a single transition rarely impacts the state of another transition.
 The state most commonly shared occurs during a **transition**, where state at one **place** causes some state in the next **place**.
+This feature is also largely responsible for a workflow to be (at least mathematically) reversible.

 State machine mechanics don't belong anywhere in the workflow core.
 They are more closely related to a subject, where global state takes on relevance in the context of a subject or group of subjects places and inter-place relationships within a workflow.

 I intend to implement a state machine architecture for subjects down the road.
 State Machines are an important workflow tool.
 But the conversations belong in some application view of the workflow.
 It is not a subject for this component, however.

+My initial conept for a state machine involves creating state controlling **workflow(s)**, where the **subject(s)** for this **workflow(s)** is an internal implementation detail.
+I expect this, or a similar solution, will allow a clean state machine implementation that is largely independant of any workflow or subject interface.
+It will also have the benefit of any analytics and management tools built for a workflow system as a whole.

 ### Why this component
 The symfony/workflow component is a framework for building workflow systems.
 It includes an elegant marking store interface, but only a minimal marking store implementation.